Branchburg Township School District

 The Branchburg Township School District is a community public school district serving students in pre-kindergarten through eighth grade from Branchburg, in Somerset County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprising three schools, had an enrollment of 1,325 students and 152.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
+As of the 2024–25 school year, the district, comprised of three schools, had an enrollment of 1,396 students and 163.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.6:1.